chromium/chromium/docs/updater/test_plan.md

 that it is immediately active after installation, and then can be cleanly uninstalled.

+IntegrationTest.Handoff tests that the updater can be installed on a clean OS, that it can install an app via a "/handoff" command line, and then can be cleanly uninstalled.

 Overinstall cases are tested by IntegrationTest.OverinstallWorking and IntegrationTest.OverinstallBroken, to ensure that the updater can be installed on an unclean OS, and as a post-condition of installation, the system has a